johtve/belphegor/README.md

 # belphegor
 Browser userscript aiming to make UiO IFI's Devilry less visually confusing.

+The name derives from the chief demon of sloth, a sin all programmers are guilty of in some form.

 # Features
 Belphegor adds custom color coding for Devilry assignments based on their status: